Transport in Lagos: Okokomaiko-Marina Blue Line

 In April 2008, the Lagos State Government approved ₦ 70 billion for construction of the Okokomaiko-Iddo-Marina Line, with an estimated completion date of 2011.
-Advisory services are being provided by CPCS Transcom Limited, an Infrastructure Development consulting firm based in Ottawa, Canada.
+Advisory services are being provided by CPCS Transcom, an Infrastructure Development consulting firm based in Ottawa, Canada.
 Construction actually commenced in January 2010, and completion was initially expected in 2015.
 However, the Blue Line did not open until September 2023.

 The Blue Line was built by China Civil Engineering Construction Corporation.
 The Blue Line runs 27.5 km from Marina to Okokomaiko, with 13 stations.
 End-to-end journey time is approximately 35 minutes.
 It was built as a high capacity, electrically powered rail mass transit system.
 Most of the route is on the surface, running east-west, in the central reservation of the rebuilt Badagry Expressway between Igbo-Elerin Road (Okokomaiko) and Iganmu.

 The line runs on an elevated structure from Iganmu along the south side of the expressway passing the junction with Eric Moore Road, crossing just south of the National Theatre to Iddo, then south to Lagos Island with a terminal at Marina.
 A Maintenance and Storage Facility (MSF) will be constructed at Okokomaiko, with a track connection from the Blue Line to the depot.

 The entire Blue Line operates over a secure and exclusive right-of-way, with no level crossings and no uncontrolled access by pedestrians or vehicles.
 Lagos State financed construction of the Blue Line from its own resources.
 A concession contract was awarded to finance, supply and operate the railway equipment, including electric power, signalling, trains, and fare collection.

 The Blue Line opened in September 2023, and in its first year of operation moved about 2 million passengers.